top of page

 C) Product-Focused Spin-Offs

-Zoom in on the type of product.
+For this spin-off, Zoom in on the type of product.
 Explore whatever variation exists in your product.

 • Digital vs Printable Planners: Which Sells Better?